klebgenomics/Kleborate/README.md

 ### Resistance gene detection

-By using the `--resistance` option, Kleborate will screen for resistance genes against the ARG-Annot database of acquired resistance genes ([SRST2](https://github.com/katholt/srst2) version), which includes allelic variants.
+By using the `--resistance` option, Kleborate will screen for acquired resistance genes against the ARG-Annot database of acquired resistance genes ([SRST2](https://github.com/katholt/srst2) version), which includes allelic variants.
 It attempts to report the best matching variant for each locus in the genome:
-* Imprecise allele matches are indicated with `*`.
+* Exact nucleotide matches are reported with no further annotation (e.g. "TEM-15").
+* If no exact nucleotide match is found, Kleborate searches for an exact amino acid match, and will report this with a "^" symbol (e.g. "TEM-15^" indicates an exact match to the TEM-15 protein sequence but with 1 or more nucleotide differences).
+If no exact amino acid match is found, the closest nucleotide match is reported with "\*" symbol (e.g. "TEM-30\*" indicates no precise nucleotide or amino acid match is found, but the closest nucleotide match is to TEM-30).
 * If the length of match is less than the length of the reported allele (i.e. a partial match), this is indicated with `?`.
-* Note that narrow spectrum beta-lactamases AmpH and SHV () are core genes in _K. pneumoniae_ and so should be detected in most genomes.
+* Note that narrow spectrum beta-lactamases AmpH and SHV are core genes in _K. pneumoniae_ and so should be detected in most genomes.
   * These genes include: SHV (_K. pneumoniae_), LEN (_K. variicola_), OKP (_K. quasipneumoniae_) and AmpH (all of the above species)
   * See [this paper](http://www.pnas.org/content/112/27/E3574.long) for more information.
 * Note that _oqxAB_ are also core genes  in _K. pneumoniae_, but have been removed from this version of the ARG-Annot DB as they don't actually confer resistance to fluoroquinolones

-Using the `--resistance` option also turns on screening for resistance-conferring mutations:
+Using the `--resistance` option also turns on screening for resistance-conferring mutations (ONLY IF the genome was recognised as part of the KpSC):
 * Fluoroquinolone resistance SNPs: GyrA 83 & 87 and ParC 80 & 84.
 * Colistin resistance due to truncation or loss of MgrB or PmrB (less than 90% gene coverage counts as a truncation/loss).
+* OmpK35 and OmpK36

 All resistance results (both for the gene screen and mutation screen) are grouped by drug class (according to the [ARG-Annot](https://www.ncbi.nlm.nih.gov/pubmed/24145532) DB), with beta-lactamases broken down into [Lahey](https://www.lahey.org/Studies/) classes, as follows:
 * AGly (aminoglycosides)